 New students (or students who are using Imagine Language & Literacy for the first time) will receive the Placement Test when they first log in, regardless of the test window they start it in.
 They will not receive a Benchmark Test during the same testing window when they took the Placement Test.
 The Placement Test is automatically assigned and cannot be disabled.

 Returning students (or students who have used Imagine Language & Literacy for at least 1 year) can receive the Beginning-of-Year Benchmark Test during Test Window 1 and the subsequent Middle and End-of-Year Benchmark Tests during Test Windows 2 and 3.
 Once a student begins a Benchmark Test they will have 28 days to complete it, even if they begin the test on the last day of the test window.

 What the Benchmark Test measures

 The Benchmark Test is a series of assessments administered throughout the school year that show evidence of student growth over time.
-Administrators and Educators can compare the latest student Benchmark Test results with previous Benchmark Test results or Placement Test results.
+Administrators and Teachers can compare the latest student Benchmark Test results with previous Benchmark Test results or Placement Test results.
 Imagine Language & Literacy also uses Benchmark Test results to refine where your students are placed in Imagine Language & Literacy.
 Benchmark tests must be enabled by a district or school administrator.

 How the Benchmark Test is structured